myrrlyn/apocrypha.es/priv/archive/1zbi1b.md

 Numidium staggered as Mundus cracked, shattered, and reformed in infinitesimally small zero-points of Creatia.
-Hammerfell’s rocks and sands and sea rose and fell and gusted with the mythic collision of the Aka Krenne and the Jills' frantic Mending.
+Hammerfell’s rocks and sands and sea rose and fell and gusted with the mythic collision of the Aka Krenne and the Jills’ frantic Mending.
 Numidium roared its refusal in return, attracting swarms of Jills to the continuing fractures and negations emanating from the golden smoking skin of the metal-mile mountain-machine.
 They screeched as they tore into the fissures